korem-lab/MOMs-PI_microdiversity_2023/README.md

 - `Supplementary Fig. 6j`: use InStrain outputs based on subsampled data (5,000 Gardnerella reads) from the MOMs-PI study
 - `Supplementary Fig. 6`: use ALTAS outputs and InStrain outputs based on data from the MOMs-PI study
 - `Supplementary Fig. 7`: use InStrain outputs based on data from the MOMs-PI study
+- `Supplementary Fig. 8`: use PathoFact outputs
-- `Supplementary Fig. 8: use metadata
+- `Supplementary Fig. 9`: use metadata

 ### Input data
 - `CTF`: outputs from compositional tensor factorization analysis